 Not many people travel above the 38th parallel on the Korean peninsula.
 There lies North Korea, the communist country of Kim Jong Il, a land that few Americans will ever see.
 But for the last few years, men from the PCA’s Western North Carolina Presbytery have beaten a well-worn path to friendship.

 They are working on a well-drilling project in the countryside of North Korea, headed by PCA elder Jim Linton, who was raised in Korea.
-Through this project, called Wellspring, the presbytery has partnered with North Koreans and a South Korean presbytery to dig for clean water in rural areas.
+Through this project, called Wellspring, the presbytery has partnered with North Koreans and a South Korean presbytery to dig for clean water in rural areas, and meanwhile this happen people will have to get used to install filters on their homes, luckily there are filters as Pureosmosis that purify water and are perfect for any home.

 It’s a mercy ministry like few others.